Stocks fall on Wall Street on renewed fears about banks

 Higher rates can tame inflation by slowing the economy, but they raise the risk of a recession later on.
 They also hurt prices for stocks, bonds and other investments.
 That latter factor was one of the issues hurting Silicon Valley Bank, which collapsed Friday, because high rates forced down the value of its bond investments.

-The U.S. government announced a plan late Sunday to protect depositors at Silicon Valley Bank and Signature Bank, which regulators shut on Sunday, in hopes of shoring up confidence in the banking industry.
+The U.S. government announced a plan late Sunday to protect depositors at Silicon Valley Bank and Signature Bank, which regulators shut over the weekend, in hopes of shoring up confidence in the banking industry.
 But markets have since swung from fear to calm and back again.

 On the other hand, inflation is still high.
 While taking it easier on interest rates could give more breathing space to banks and the economy, the fear is such a move by the Fed could also give inflation more oxygen.